sheidaee/time-tracker/README.md

 * [Blueprint](https://reactjs.org/) - A React-based UI toolkit to make UI more beautiful
 * [Redux](https://redux.js.org/) - A state management for JavaScript Appps
 * [Redux Form](https://reactjs.org/) - Managing the form state in Redux
+* [Moment.js](https://momentjs.com/docs/) - A better functionality at working with dates
 * [Lodash](https://lodash.com/) - helps you to write code in an Functional programming / immutability approach

 ## Authors